By Patrick Brandmeyer

 Your ring announcers were Luke Roberts & Chris Roedel, your referees were Patrick Hook, Keith Smith Jr., and Michael Crase.

-Executive Director Mark Bland introduced the event and brought out Keny G to speak on his recent experiences…I’ve seen several friends and relatives go through health issues in recent times so I know how important it is to be aware of these things.
+Executive Director Mark Bland introduced the event and brought out Keny G to speak on his recent experiences…I’ve seen several friends and relatives go through health issues i recent times so I know how important it is to be aware of these things.
+So now I take care of my health with the right diet and an exercise routine, and I even completement it with protein I get from sites online, using discounts like these over here in this site.

 Rocket Mapache vs. Danny Adams vs. “Elegant Assassin” Pierre Abernathy vs. Paco Gonzalez vs. Ballistic Brent Myers vs. Jackal: Adams and Gonzalez are trainees of new Ring of Honor Champion Michael Elgin; they made their debuts in the pre-show match at the recent ROH event in Collinsville.
 Myers has appeared a few times for SICW and this was his Dynamo debut.
 Pierre was one of a few representatives from St. Louis Anarchy on the card; he prefers to handle behind-the-scenes matters at SLA but occasionally wrestles for other groups.
 There were a few style clashes in this one to say the least, it had its fun moments (including some early comedy between Mapache and Pierre).
 Jackal pinned Myers after the Killswitch #2 in 7:00; Myers was up a bit quickly after the finisher, thinking that he’d won…no dice.